 Research Interests: Manipulation of synthetic approaches in the design and synthesis of biologically active agents.
 Methodologies included: 1, 3-dipolar cycloaddition reactions, Claisen's rearrangement, Diels-Alder reactions, chemistry of ketenes, sulfilimines, synthesis of substituted steroids.
 Use of receptor homology, bioisoteric replacement strategies, rational and structure-based drug design approaches Utilizing natural products as a unique resource for discovering innovation therapeutics.
 Applying enabling technology platforms to evaluate drug-like properties of all discovered molecules to ensure clinical effectiveness of drug candidates.
 Design of chemical probes in support of translation medicine.

-Scientific Contributions include over 200 invited lectures, presentations and publications; inventor on 99 US patents and over 350 patents worldwide.
-Awards and Honors include: ACS Henry Whalen Jr. Award in Business Development (2011); Induction to ACS Medicinal Chemistry Hall of Fame (2008); ACS Heroes of Chemistry (2008); Alfred Burger Award in Medicinal Chemistry (2008); Science and Technology Medal from the R&D Council of New Jersey (2008); selected among the Top 10 Scientists in New Jersey by New Jersey Business Magazine (2008); American Institute of Chemists (AIC) Chemistry Pioneer Award (2007); Fellow of the Royal Society of Chemistry (FRSC 2006); Researcher of the Year (2006) from Health Care Institute of NJ (HINJ); Trailblazer Award (2006) from Science Spectrum; Induction into the New Jersey Inventors Hall of Fame (2004); The Procter Medal (2003); ACS Earle B. Barnes Award (2001); Philadelphia Organic Chemists Club (POCC) Award (2001); Egyptian Pharmaceutical Society Drug Discovery Award (2000); Named as one of the most Prolific Inventors of the Decade by US Patent & Trade Mark (1998); ACS-Philadelphia Section Award (1997); Wyeth-Ayerst Exceptional Achievement Award (1992); and others.
+Scientific Contributions include over 275 invited lectures, presentations and publications; inventor on 110 US patents and over 350 patents worldwide.
+Awards and Honors include: Laura H. Carnell Professor (2013), ACS Henry Whalen Jr. Award in Business Development (2011); Induction to ACS Medicinal Chemistry Hall of Fame (2008); ACS Heroes of Chemistry (2008); Alfred Burger Award in Medicinal Chemistry (2008); Science and Technology Medal from the R&D Council of New Jersey (2008); selected among the Top 10 Scientists in New Jersey by New Jersey Business Magazine (2008); American Institute of Chemists (AIC) Chemistry Pioneer Award (2007); Fellow of the Royal Society of Chemistry (FRSC 2006); Researcher of the Year (2006) from Health Care Institute of NJ (HINJ); Trailblazer Award (2006) from Science Spectrum; Induction into the New Jersey Inventors Hall of Fame (2004); The Procter Medal (2003); ACS Earle B. Barnes Award (2001); Philadelphia Organic Chemists Club (POCC) Award (2001); Egyptian Pharmaceutical Society Drug Discovery Award (2000); Named as one of the most Prolific Inventors of the Decade by US Patent & Trade Mark (1998); ACS-Philadelphia Section Award (1997); Wyeth-Ayerst Exceptional Achievement Award (1992); and others.

-Scientific and Professional Activities includen membership of the SAB of Chemistry Department, University of Pennsylvania, SAB of Abbott pharmaceutical, the 2009 EPSRC International Review Panel responsible for evaluating the impact of chemical research in the UK; Fellow of the Royal Society of Chemistry (FRSC); member of Advisory Board of Galenea Pharmaceutical, Laxai, Dow's Women Scientists; Board of Visitors of College of Science and Technology (CST) , Temple University; C&E News Advisory Board; and on the editorial and scientific advisory boards of many journals.
+Scientific and Professional Activities include membership of the SAB of Chemistry Department, SAB of Galenea, University of Pennsylvania, SAB of Abbott pharmaceutical, the 2009 EPSRC International Review Panel responsible for evaluating the impact of chemical research in the UK; Fellow of the Royal Society of Chemistry (FRSC); member of Advisory Board of Galenea Pharmaceutical, Laxai, Dow's Women Scientists; Board of Visitors of College of Science and Technology (CST) , Temple University; C&E News Advisory Board; and on the editorial and scientific advisory boards of many journals.

 Academic Appointments: Professor of Chemistry, College of Science and Technology (CST) at Temple University, Visiting Professor, Wolfson Centre for Age Related Diseases, School of Biomedical and Health Sciences, King's College London, Adjunct Professor of Medicinal Chemistry, Northeastern University, Center of Drug Discovery (CDD), Cairo University and the University of Ferrara, IT.